 SELECT * FROM LOAN_DATA LIMIT 100;

-Once you click on the Preview App button a new browser tab will open with the new preview Snowflake UI.
-On the top left hand corner click on your username and then hover over the Switch Role menu.
+Once in the Home Menu on the top left hand corner click on your username and then hover over the Switch Role menu.
 Scroll and select the ML_ROLE from the list of roles.

 Once in the Marketplace type Unemployment in the top Search Data Marketplace and hit Enter/Return.
 This will provide a list of Data Providers with employment data.